 OVERVIEW: The JPB Foundation’s disease-related grantmaking centers on Parkinson’s and diabetes.
 The foundation has noted that it plans to add more diseases to its grantmaking roster in the future.

 IP TAKE: JPB offers sizeable grants to scientists who commit to working within a collaborative framework.
 Those that prefer to conduct their work in isolation will not find much luck with JPB.

+JPB’s grant amounts are substantial, often ranging from $150,000 to $700,000.
 JPB does not accept unsolicited grant applications or requests for funding.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).